 We now accept Afterpay!

 Our course currently consists of a 120 hour phlebotomy training program which is composed of theory, laboratory and clinical components.
 The theory portion consists of 70 hours, the laboratory portion is 10 hours and the clinical portion is 40 hours.
-The program can be completed in as little as six weeks.
+The program can be completed in as little as eight weeks.
 The phlebotomy technician training program prepares students to collect and process blood samples for laboratory analysis.
 Students will learn information about basic anatomy and physiology, the healthcare delivery system, blood collection equipment, venipuncture and capillary puncture techniques, medical, legal and ethical implications of blood collection and more.
 We are accredited through the state of Maryland Education Department.

 Flexible Self-Paced Learning